openstack/keystone-specs/api/v3/identity-api-v3-os-ep-filter-ext.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a valid X-Auth-Token token in not present in the HTTP header and/or the user
-does not have the right authorization a HTTP 401 Unauthorized is returned.
+does not have the right authorization an HTTP ``401 Unauthorized`` is returned.

 Create Association
 ^^^^^^^^^^^^^^^^^^